Glossary of Real Estate Terms

 Exclusive Right-to-Sell Listing

-The traditional kind of listing agreement under which the property owner appoints a real estate agent (known as the listing agent) as exclusive agent to sell the property on the owner’s stated terms, and agrees to pay the listing agent a commission when the property is sold, regardless of whether the buyer is found by the agent, the owner or another agent.
+The traditional kind of listing agreement under which the property owner appoints a real estate agent (known as the listing agent) as the exclusive agent to sell the property on the owner’s stated terms, and agrees to pay the listing agent a commission when the property is sold, regardless of whether the buyer is found by the agent, the owner or another agent.
 This is the kind of listing agreement that is commonly used by a listing agent to provide the traditional full range of real estate services.
 If a second real estate agent (known as a buyer's agent) finds the buyer for the property, then some commission will be paid to the buyer's agent.

 Fair Market Value